Guardrails

 Keyword: Trigger whenever specific words or phrases appear.
 Best for simple inclusion checks (e.g., banned words, competitor names, etc.)

-LLM Judge: Use an LLM to evaluate whether the message violates the guardrail.
+LLM judge: Use an LLM to evaluate whether the message violates the guardrail.
 Your prompt instructs the LLM on how to classify violations and what criteria to consider.
 Best for nuanced, contextual, or semantic checks, such as:

 “The output reveals private information"